tristan957/tristan.partin.io/content/blog/electron-linux-and-your-file-chooser/index.md

 conflicts were resolved and fixing any feedback when it was provided.

 Feedback was sparse and took months before conversation would continue.
-In total, I had 7 people review my PR, but I think maybe only 4 or 5 are associated with the project.
+In total, I had 7 people review my PR, but I think maybe only 4 or 5 were associated with the project.
 At least one person seemed to be a Canonical employee, but he never followed up after I addressed his feedback.
 I figured if ever there was a stakeholder to want to get this merged, it would be Canonical because of Snap, but sadly I was mistaken.

 The first year of the PR went by, and there were quite a few months of silence.
 Around November of {{< time 2020 >}}, I finally heard from someone involved in